realworldocaml/book/en/installing-ocaml-online.md

 ((typ console)(name installation/opam_install_utop.out))
 ```

-The `utop` package is an interactive command-line interface to OCaml
+The <command>utop</command> package is an interactive command-line interface to OCaml
 that has tab-completion, persistent history and integration with Emacs
 so that you can run it within your editing environment.

 Remember from earlier that OPAM never installs files directly into your system
-directories, and this applies to `utop` too.
+directories, and this applies to <command>utop</command> too.
 You'll find the binary in
 `~/.opam/4.01.0dev+trunk/bin`.
-However, typing in `utop` from your shell
+However, typing in <command>utop</command> from your shell
 should just work, due to the `opam config env` step that configures your shell.
 Don't forget to automate this as described earlier as it makes life much
 easier when developing OCaml code!

 ### Command Line

-The `utop` tool provides a convenient interactive toplevel, with full
+The <command>utop</command> tool provides a convenient interactive toplevel, with full
 command history, command macros and module name completion.
 When you
-first run `utop`, you'll find yourself at an interactive prompt with
+first run <command>utop</command>, you'll find yourself at an interactive prompt with
 a bar at the bottom of the screen.
 The bottom bar dynamically updates as you
 write text, and contains the possible names of modules or variables
 that are valid at that point in the phrase you are entering.
 You can
 press the `<tab>` key to complete the phrase with the first choice.

-The `~/.ocamlinit` file in your home directory initialises `utop` with
+The `~/.ocamlinit` file in your home directory initialises <command>utop</command> with
 common libraries and syntax extensions so you don't need to type them
 in every time.
 Now that you have Core installed, you should update it
-to load it every time you start `utop`, by adding this to it:
+to load it every time you start <command>utop</command>, by adding this to it:

 ```frag
 ((typ console)(name installation/show_ocamlinit.out))